How to Choose Resources When Teaching English to Children

 5. Avoid formal worksheets

-6. Create a Home/School Link
+6. Create a home–school link

-7. Keep your resources and make a record of them
+7. Keep and record your resources

 8. Share resources with other teachers

-10. The most important resource of all – You
+10. The most important resource of all – You!

 Susan Brown

 Susan is an Early Years specialist teacher with a passion for teaching Young Learners for whom English is an additional language.
 Since gaining a distinction in her Education degree, she has taught both teachers and children in countries including Spain, the UK and the UAE, and has also volunteered in Mexico, Bangladesh and Nepal.
+She also creates high-quality Young Learner resources for Eslbase, based on her years of hands-on classroom experience.

 Lesson Plan Packs and Videos